Database Schema Evolution: Safe DB Evolution Principles in Rails

 28end

-Forward-Only Migration Strategy
+Forward-Only Strategy (Core Pattern)

-Compatibility Window Principle
+The Compatibility Window

 1# Strategy: Expand–Contract Pattern